The 10 Android VPNs actually worth installing

 Add your home Wi-Fi to the trusted-networks list so the VPN drops at home and reconnects elsewhere.
 Set a calendar event two weeks before the renewal date; two-year promos renew at full retail, often six to ten times the intro rate.
 Mullvad’s flat 5 EUR model sidesteps this trap entirely.

-Beyond the tunnel, our guide on protecting personal data on Android covers credential leaks, and our breakdown of airline-app privacy is a useful companion for travel.
+Beyond the tunnel, our guide on protecting personal data on Android covers credential leaks, and our guide to staying safe on public Wi-Fi is a useful companion for travel.

 FAQ